Michael-Masas/wordpress-mysql-gh-chart/README.md

 # wordpress-mysql-gh-chart
-Helm Chart - GitHub Page from a custom chart
+Helm Chart - Github Pages is a Repo for this chart - Link Below :

-To add and install the repo and chart: helm repo add wpmHelm https://michael-masas.github.io/wordpress-mysql-gh-chart/ helm repo update helm install wordpress-mysql wpmHelm/wpm
+To add and install the repo and chart:

+- helm repo add wpmHelm https://michael-masas.github.io/wordpress-mysql-gh-chart/
+- helm repo update
+- helm install wordpress-mysql wpmHelm/wpm

 if everything is in order you should see :
 NAME: wordpress-mysql